aditya37100/Placement-Portal/README.md

 Students often miss out on job opportunities due to scattered and overwhelming information on various websites.
 A structured system, guided by experienced mentors or seniors, can help students navigate web development, Android, AWS, and other tech paths effectively.

 ---

+## Live Demo

+You can view the live project here: [Placement Portal - Live Site](https://placement-portal.fwh.is/)

 ## Introduction